TEXAS COURT REPORTING SCHOOLS GUIDE

 Court Reporting, Captioning, and CART Providing jobs in Texas will have growth equal to or exceeding the DOL projections.

-The large number of metropolitan areas in Texas, including Dallas, Houston, Fort Worth, Austin, San Antonio, Arlington, El Paso, Corpus Christi, Texarkana, Lubbock, Midland, and Odessa, have very large legal communities.
+The large number of metropolitan areas in Texas, including Dallas, Houston, Fort Worth, Austin, San Antonio, Arlington, El Paso, Corpus Christi, Texarkana, Lubbock, Midland, Abilene, Beaumont, Laredo, Del Rio, San Angelo, Tyler, Texarkana and Odessa, have very large legal communities.
 According to the State Bar of Texas, there are approximately 85,000 lawyers in Texas.
 Court Reporting Schools in Texas and across the country are not graduating sufficient numbers of court reporters to meet the demand of the legal profession in Texas.

 Court reporting students training for court reporting jobs in Texas no longer have to attend brick and mortar schools, and make long commutes.
 Dallas, Houston, San Antonio, and Fort Worth have court reporting schools available, but many students are choosing self-paced online training as a viable alternative to these traditional Texas court reporting schools.